SaaS Security - Office 365 Email - User Reported Phishing

 To configure event type for the User Reported Phishing emails:

-2. Under User-Reported Phishing Emails > Workflow, select the event type to be generated.
+2. In the User-Reported Phishing Emails section, in Workflow, select the event type to be generated.

 user-reported-phishing-workflow